milvus-io/milvus-docs/site/en/userGuide/tools/cli_commands.md

 #### Example 1

-The following example list the datbases in milvus.
+The following example list the databases in milvus.

 ```shell
 milvus_cli > list databases